mlip-cmu/book/19-testing-and-experimenting-in-production.md

 <figcaption>

-Windows 95 was one of the first beta tests conducted at truly large scale.
+Windows 95 was one of the first beta tests conducted at truly large scale. <span title="Online-only figure; not part of the printed book.">[Online-only figure.]</span>

 </figcaption>
 </figure>